splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide.rst

       -  Read directory data
       -  Read and write all groups
       -  Read all groups
-      -  Read all users’ full profiles
+      -  Read all users' full profiles
-      -  Read and write all users’ full profiles
+      -  Read and write all users' full profiles
       -  Sign in and read user profile

 Uninstallation